 Roadrunner or trail shoe?
 These aren’t hard-and-fast rules.
 All the editors at GearJunkie run to the trailhead on the road, and we’re all guilty of taking a road shoe for a spin on the trail.
 If that sounds like you, we’ve indicated where a shoe can cross over effectively.

 Everybody has a natural gait, and it leaves a thumbprint on your shoes.
 To get an idea of how you run, flip your shoes over and take a look at the wear pattern on the soles.

 - Neutral pronation shows a wear pattern that scuffs the outside of the heel and the ball of the foot.
 A neutral shoe will probably be your best bet.

 - Overpronation shows wear along the inside edge of your shoe (meaning your feet are rolling off the big and middle toes).
 People with low arches will certainly pronate, and that can poorly load joints up the chain.
 A stability shoe may help, but don’t overdo it.
 Just find a comfortable shoe that feels good and naturally supports the foot.

 - Supination, or underpronation, is identified by long wear patterns along the outside edge of your shoes (caused by the feet rolling out).
 It can also be caused by inflexible, rigid, or high arches.
 Supination is less common, but the evidence is pretty clear here.
-The No. 1 thing you can do is buy a cushioned shoe.
+The most important thing you can do is buy a cushioned shoe.